DevOps-Arts/viper-ssh/README.md

 # Usage

 pyhon3 viper-ssh.py -i config.ini -playbook [script] -n [name of section] -dest [where to land the script DEFAULT: /tmp/]

+# How to add ssh key

+The first thing you’ll need to do is make sure you’ve run the keygen command to generate the keys:

+ssh-keygen -t rsa

+Then use this command to push the key to the remote server, modifying it to match your server name.

+cat ~/.ssh/id_rsa.pub | ssh user@hostname 'cat >> .ssh/authorized_keys'